jessie214/KnowledgeExchange_node/readme.txt

-# Quora API
+# KnowledgeExchange API

 ## Introduction

-The Quora API is a Node.js project designed to provide backend services for a Quora-like website.
-It offers a RESTful API for user authentication, question posting, answer posting, voting, and other functionalities similar to Quora.
+The KnowledgeExchange API is a Node.js project designed to provide backend services for a knowledge exchange platform.
+It offers a RESTful API for user authentication, question posting, answer posting, voting, and other functionalities similar to popular Q&A platforms.

 ## Features